chengtan9907/OpenSTL/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Overview of Model Zoo
+## Overview of Model Zoo and Datasets

-We support various video prediction methods and will provide benchmarks on various video prediction datasets.
+We support various spatiotemporal prediction methods and will provide benchmarks on various STL datasets.
 We are working on add new methods and collecting experiment results.

-* Video Prediction Methods.
+* Spatiotemporal Prediction Methods.

     <details open>
     <summary>Currently supported methods</summary>